Scottish rate of income tax

 These FAQs are for financial advisers only.
 They mustn’t be distributed to, or relied on by, customers.
-They are based on our understanding of current legislation, which may change.01 July 2016 Back to results
+They are based on our understanding of legislation at the date of publication.Fri Jul 01 09:39:00 BST 2016 Back to results

 Since 6 April 2016, UK income tax rates have not applied in full to Scottish taxpayers.
 Instead, they are subject to UK tax at 10% lower than the full UK rates.